vctrop/metaheuristics_for_Laguerre-Volterra_networks_optimization/README.md

 Here we optimize the continuous parameters of the LVN to model synthetic systems using different metaheuristics, with the purpose of performance evaluation.

+To use a faster implementation with more metaheuristics, switch to the 'master' branch.

 ## Third party software versions
 * Python 3.6.9